treecreate/webstore/docs/setup-guide.md

 # Project Setup

-This file describes the setup process of the repository, with the commands and steps needed to successfully recreate it
+This file describes the setup process of the repository, with the commands and steps needed to successfully recreate it.\
+It also serves as sort of a log for other developers to see in detail how things were created

 ## General information